MISP/misp-wireshark/README.md

 git submodule update
 ```

+## Notes about `community-id`
 :warning: In order for this plugin to use [community-id](https://github.com/corelight/community-id-spec), wireshark must at version 3.3.1 or higher

+By default, `community-id` is disabled.
+To enable it, you have to perform these steps:
+1. On the top bar go to `Analyze/Enabled Protocols...`
+2. Search for `CommunityID` in the list
+3. Check the checkbox

 ## Exports supported in MISP object format